Sherlock Holmes: A Game of Shadows: Plot

 Holmes and Moriarty meet on a balcony to discuss their plans over a game of chess.
-Watson and Simza stop René's assassination attempt; René is then killed by Moran, who flees.
-Despite his war being averted, Moriarty remains confident in his victory, warning Holmes that the nations of Europe will inevitably go to war with one another regardless of Moriarty's manipulations.
-Holmes reveals that, while being tortured by Moriarty, he replaced the professor's personal diary that contained his plans and financing with a duplicate.
-The original was sent to Mary, who decrypted the code using a book Holmes had noticed in Moriarty's office, before passing the information to Inspector Lestrade, who seizes Moriarty's assets and donates his fortune to charities that help war widows and orphans.
+Watson and Simza stop René's assassination attempt, but René is killed by Moran.
+Despite his war being averted, Moriarty remains confident in his victory, predicting to Holmes that the nations of Europe will inevitably go to war with one another.
+Holmes reveals that, while being tortured by Moriarty, he replaced the professor's personal diary that contained his plans and financing with a duplicate, whilst the original was sent to Mary, who decrypted the code using a book Holmes had noticed in Moriarty's office, before passing the information to Inspector Lestrade, who seizes Moriarty's assets and donates his fortune to charities for war widows and orphans.

 Holmes and Moriarty anticipate a fight, and both realise that Moriarty will win due to Holmes' injured shoulder.
-Out of options and with Moriarty vowing to kill Watson and Mary, Holmes grabs Moriarty and lunges backwards over the balcony, just as Watson shows up, and into the Reichenbach Falls below, to their deaths.
+With Moriarty vowing to kill Watson and Mary, Holmes drags him over the balcony just as Watson arrives, and the two fall into the Reichenbach Falls.

-Following Holmes's funeral, Watson and Mary prepare to have their belated honeymoon when Watson receives a package containing a breathing device of Mycroft's that Holmes expressed a liking for before the summit.
-Realizing that Holmes may still be alive, Watson leaves his office to find the delivery man.
-Holmes, having concealed himself in Watson's office, reads Watson's memoirs on the typewriter and adds a question mark after the words "The End".
+Following Holmes's funeral, Watson and Mary prepare to have their belated honeymoon when the doctor receives a package containing Mycroft's breathing device, which Sherlock noticed before the summit.
+Realising that Holmes may be alive, Watson leaves his office to ask Mary about the delivery man; while Holmes, having concealed himself, reads Watson's memoirs on the typewriter and adds a question mark after the words "The End".